sakarivesa/Foating-Corner-Clock/README.md

-# Floating-Corner-Clock
+# Simple-Corner-Clock
-A simple customizable floating clock using Conky.
+A customizable floating clock using Conky.
 Place a clock to Cinnamon without using a panel.

 Instructions: